SRugina/compriser/README.md

 #### Syntax:

 `${varname}` is for variable/function output or components that need to be inserted.
 Note: for functions you do not add the (), so a function called test would be written as `${test}` **NOT** `${test()}`

-TODO: !!! on either side to have it not be replaced

 #### Example: index.template